hongshin/OperatingSystem/POLICY.md

       10. 기타 총장이 허가하는 경우 [해당기간]

   * Proof submission: upload a scanned or photo image of your proof as a private post with the `request` tag
 * A student cannot pass this course (i.e., get 'F') if he/she has more than 7 meetings (>25%).
-This is very strict rule by the MOE of the Korea government.
+This is very strictly policied by the MOE of the Korea government.

 ### Failures ###
-Students will be rejected (i.e., get F) without any excuse if you faill into one of the following cases:
+Students will be rejected (i.e., get F) without any excuse if they fall into one of the following cases:
   * Academic dishonesty.
 Including the followings:
     * To see other's answer or unauthorized materials (including online ones) at an exam, quiz, assignment, etc.
     * To show his/her answer at an exam, quiz, assignment, etc.
     * To fake a point that matters to grading (attendance, discussion, peer evaluation)
-  * Missing more than a quarter of meetings (i.e., >7 meetings) (see the Meeting Attendance part)
+  * Missing more than a quarter of the meetings (i.e., > 7 meetings) (see the Meeting Attendance part)
   * Not taking midterm or final exam